The-fiber-Group/fiber-Language-and-Environment-Standard/proposals/drafts/continuation primitives.md

 * Continuation assignment:\
  [Symbol] `=` [Continuation]

-* Continuation call delimiters:\
+* Continuation call syntax:\
 `(` [Continuation Name] [Values]* `)`

 * Continuation "Hole" declaration:\
  `(/` [Type] [Value]? `)`

 # Concepts
 A continuation represents "the rest of the program".
-A delimited continuation allows a portion of the program to be re-used or reordered.
+A delimited continuation allows a select portion of the "rest" of the program to be re-used or reordered.

 For example, there are two continuations in the mathematical expression `1 + 2 + 3`.
 They can be separated by parentheses as(`1 + `(`2 + 3`).